Tiny House Advocacy, Newsworthy Articles and Legislation in New England

 Overview and background

-After running the numbers, building a conventional ADU is beyond my reach (and probably beyond the reach of many).
+After running the numbers, building a conventional ADU (900 square feet) is beyond my reach (and probably beyond the reach of many).
 At nearly $500 per square foot, building an ADU remains the privilege of home owners who have access to equity (folks who bought years ago and had their properties appraise significantly.)
-But even some of those folks may not have enough equity when the cost to build an ADU can be $250,000 or more.
+But even some of those folks may not have enough equity when the cost to build a conventional, 900 square foot ADU will cost as much as $450,000.

-Therefore, I am advocating to bring movable tiny houses as ADUs to Dalton, Massachusetts.
-This one-year effort continues to be challenging in the face of NIMBY opposition despite clear goals in the Master Plan to develop a variety of housing.
+Therefore, I am advocating to bring movable tiny houses (houses on wheels under 400 square feet) as ADUs to Dalton, Massachusetts.
+This almost two-year effort continues to be challenging despite clear goals in the Master Plan to develop a variety of housing.

 DALTON, Mass. — The Planning Board will discuss how to proceed with a proposed movable tiny homes bylaw during its meeting on Feb.
 19.